-Marine Binoculars - Some Observations
+Marine Binoculars - Personal Insights

 Most marine binoculars DO NOT FLOAT, so a floatation strap is a wise investment.
 The vulgarities and invectives emanating from your mouth when you (or someone else) drops your glasses over the side would make a drunken sailor blush.
 A $30.00 floatation strap makes for mighty cheap insurance against loss.
 Additionally most floatation straps are more comfortable to wear around your neck than the normally thin neck straps that accompany most marine binoculars.

 Remember that your binoculars will be used in a marine environment.
 Salt deposits from seawater splashing and spray can scratch and damage the lenses of your binoculars just a fast as dust and dirt will do to the binoculars of our shore bound friends.